 The department will spend about $562 billion in fiscal 2016, or $4,500 per U.S. household.
 After adjusting for inflation, spending has increased 45 percent since 2000.
 The department has 1.5 million uniformed employees and about 738,000 civilian employees.

 - Refocusing U.S. Defense Strategy.
 The department’s budget is built on an excessively ambitious strategy that tries to do too much, but leaves the nation less safe from true threats.
 Defense is a core federal function, but much of the work of today’s military has little to do with protecting our vital interests.

 - A Plan to Cut Military Spending.
 U.S. ground forces should be reduced by one-third over time, which is possible without reducing U.S. security.
 The Navy should be restructured to operate as a surge force, rather than being a permanent global presence.
 We should also shift more of the burdens of defense to other prosperous democracies.

 - Rightsizing U.S. Ground Forces.
-Rising personnel costs have added to the ballooning defense budget.
-The Army and Marines have grown 15 percent since 2001, driven by the view that future wars will resemble those in Iraq and Afghanistan.
-But it is not in our interest to topple foreign regimes and attempt long-term nation building.
+Rising personnel costs have pushed up the defense budget.
+The Army and Marines have grown since 2001, driven by the view that future wars will resemble those in Iraq and Afghanistan.
+But it is not in our interest to topple regimes and attempt long-term nation building.
 For combating terrorism, we do not need such a large Army as we have today.